stefanofa/awesome/README.md

 *   [autofix-ci/action](https://github.com/autofix-ci/action) - The autofix.ci GitHub Action.

 *   [karthikmudunuri/eldoraui](https://github.com/karthikmudunuri/eldoraui) - Eldora UI is a collection of re-usable components that you can copy and paste into your web apps.
-It primarily features components, blocks, and templates geared towards creating landing pages and user-facing marketing materials.
+It primarily features components, blocks, and templates.

 *   [code-hike/codehike](https://github.com/code-hike/codehike) - Build rich content websites with Markdown and React